avisi-apps/gaps/modules/rcf/README.md

 ## Extracting tests for CI

 When you write a lot of inline test it would be nice if those tests get ran on CI.
-There is hook for that `avisi-apps.gaps.rcf.shadow-cljs.hook` below is a example build for creating a build to run NodeJS tests:
+There is hook for that `avisi-apps.gaps.rcf.shadow-cljs.hook` below is an example build for creating a build to run NodeJS tests:

 ```clojure